 - Test all connections.
 If there’s a leak, bubbles will form on the surface and you’ll have to tighten or refit the joint.

-Most new water heats have a built-in ignition switch to light the pilot.
+Most new water heaters have a built-in ignition switch to light the pilot.
 Refer to the owner’s manual for more details.
 If your unit is not equipped with an ignition switch, follow these steps:

 - Remove the burner access panel.